daniellerch/daniellerch.github.io/stego/intro/faq-en.md

 Both errors matter.
 A very aggressive detector may produce many false positives, whereas a very conservative detector may allow too many false negatives.

+## What does low detectability mean?

+A method has low detectability when it hides the existence of the message without leaving clear statistical traces in the stego file.
+It is not enough for the message to be extracted correctly; the resulting file should also look like a normal cover.

+In practice, detectability depends on the method, the payload, the type of cover, the key being used, and the detector it is facing.
+This is why it is clearer to talk about low or high detectability than security in a generic sense.

+## What is detectability?

+Detectability is how easily a steganalyst or tool can distinguish between covers and stego files.
+If a method produces statistically visible changes, its detectability will be high.

+Detectability does not depend only on the algorithm.
+It is also affected by the message size, image type, compression, cover source, and the dataset used to train or evaluate the detector.

+## What is distortion?

+Distortion is the change introduced into the cover when embedding a message.
+In an image, it can be measured as differences in pixels, JPEG coefficients, histograms, or other statistical features.

+Modern methods do not simply try to minimize the number of changes.
+They try to place those changes where they are less detectable, which is why distortion is often modeled using cost functions.

+## What is the trade-off between capacity and detectability?

+Capacity indicates how much information can be hidden in a cover.
+Detectability indicates how easy or difficult it is to detect that information has been hidden.
+There is usually a tension between the two: as the payload increases, the number of changes increases, and so does the probability of detection.

+For this reason, practical steganography is not only about asking how much fits inside an image.
+It is also about asking how much can be hidden before the result becomes easy to detect.

+## What is cover selection?

+**Cover selection** means carefully choosing which files will be used as covers.
+Instead of embedding data into any available image, the sender selects files that are better suited to hiding information with lower detection risk.

+For example, an image with a lot of texture may be a better candidate than an image with large smooth regions, because some changes are less visible in complex areas.

+## What is a known-cover attack?

+A **known-cover** attack occurs when the attacker has both the original cover and the stego file.
+By comparing them, the attacker can see exactly which positions have changed.

+This is not the normal setting for practical steganalysis, because the original cover is usually unavailable.
+It is mainly useful as an experimental or forensic scenario for studying how an algorithm modifies the cover and what patterns it leaves behind.

+## Why can recompression or resizing break a hidden message?

+Many steganographic techniques depend on specific pixel values or coefficients.
+If a platform recompresses, resizes, or strips metadata from a file, those values may change and the hidden message may become corrupted or disappear.

+This is especially important for social networks, messaging services, and platforms that automatically optimize images.
+Being able to extract a message locally does not guarantee that it will survive after uploading the file to an external service.

 ## What is Aletheia?